IFF Mark II: Mark I

 Seeking a system that would be as simple as possible, the Bawdsey researchers began work with a regenerative receiver.
 The idea behind regeneration is to amplify the radio signal and send it into an LC circuit, or "tank", that resonates at a selected frequency.
 A small part of the tank's output is sent back into the amplifier's input, causing feedback which greatly amplifies the signal.
-As long as the input signal is relatively constant, like Morse code signals, a single vacuum tube can provide significant amplification.
+As long as the input signal's frequency is relatively constant, like Morse code signals, a single vacuum tube can provide significant amplification.

 One problem with regeneration is that if the feedback is too strong, the signal will grow to the point where it begins to broadcast back out of the antenna and cause interference on other receivers.
 In the case of the IFF system, this is precisely what was desired.
 When the radar signal was received, and the gain was properly adjusted, the signal grew until it turned the system from a receiver to a broadcaster.
 The signal levels were still small, but the receivers in the radar systems were extremely sensitive and the signal from the transceiver was larger than what would normally be received from the reflection of the original radar pulse alone.

 This extra signal would cause the aircraft's blip on the radar screen to suddenly grow to be much larger.
 Since it might be difficult to distinguish the resulting larger signal from IFF from the return of a larger aircraft or formation without IFF, the circuit was connected to a motorised switch that rapidly disconnected and reconnected the receiver, causing the blip to oscillate on the radar display.
 A switch on the cockpit control panel allowed the pattern to be controlled; one setting sent back 15 microsecond (μs) pulses, the second setting sent 40 μs pulses and the final setting switched between the two with every received pulse.